ClaraML96/ClaraML96.github.io/index.markdown

 </div>
 -->

-In the interactive **Figure 4**, we can explore how ridership is distributed throughout the day of the marathon.
+In this interactive plot in **Figure 4**, we can explore how ridership is distributed throughout the day of the marathon.

 <div style="display: flex; justify-content: center;">
   <div class="image-container">